This section will help you to understand what is meant by child sexual abuse, and what the impact that sexual abuse can have on a person.

-This is a question that is asked time and time again, to understand the answer, you need to understand what abuse does to the mindset of the victim.
+This is a question that is asked time and time again.
+To understand the answer, we need to understand what abuse does to the mindset of the victim.

 For victims, the effects of child sexual abuse can be devastating.
 Victims may feel significant distress and display a wide range of psychological symptoms, both short- and long-term.
 They may feel powerless, ashamed, and distrustful of others.
 The abuse may disrupt victims’ development and increase the likelihood that they will experience other sexual assaults in the future.

 In the short-term (up to two years), victims may exhibit regressive behaviours (e.g., thumb-sucking and bed-wetting in younger children), sleep disturbances, eating problems, behaviour and/or performance problems at school, and unwillingness to participate in school or social activities